 As legal usage of marijuana in many US states has been implemented, people are experimenting with different other products and how they can be beneficial for themselves.
-We bet that you’ve heard of CBD oil vs THC as well and just as curious as to other people to find what it’s all about.
+We bet that you’ve heard of CBD and THC as well and just as curious as other people to find what it’s all about.
 Cannabidiol is abbreviated as CBD, whereas Tetrahydrocannabinol is abbreviated as THC.
 An important thing that you need to know is that both the two compounds are found naturally in the genus Cannabis.
 Hence they are quite related.
 These two products are the center point of our blog today, and we’ll take a look at how both work and which one you should go for:

 Wondering if CBD gets you high?
 Click here to read our blog post on it.

 Firstly, we will take a look at the two compounds and how they’re different.
 CBD is extracted from the hemp plant and is usually consumed in the form of oils.

 On the other hand, THC is different because this is the compound present in Cannabis, which is psychoactive and induces a high consumption.
 The most common way to consume THC is through smoking marijuana.
 Other forms of consumption can include capsules, oils, and tinctures.
 As both compounds come from the same source, they interact with the human body’s endocannabinoid system.
 The difference lies in how they react and what effects they produce.